vbookshelf/myOfflineAi-PrivacyFirst/README.md

 2. Download an Ollama model
 The models used in the app need to be downloaded using Ollama.
-To start, let's download the gemma3:4b model (2.5GB).
+If you have a good intenet connection download the gemma3:4b model (2.5GB).
+This model can handle both text and images.
+If you have a slow connection then download the smaller gemma3:270m model (292MB).
+This model can handle text only.

-There are two ways:
+There are two ways to downoad:
-Method 1- Open your terminal and type this: ollama pull gemma3:4b
+Method 1- Open your terminal and type this: ollama pull gemma3:270m
 Method 2- Open the Ollama app.
-Select the model from the dropdown in the bottom right.
+Paste the model name into the dropdown in the bottom right.
 Then type any message e.g. Hi.
 The model will start to auto download.

 3. Install UV